-5. The PoC Client and the PoC Server performing the Participating PoC Function negotiates the use of the Multicast PoC Channel as described [OMA-PoC-CP] with the Media Parameters described in this document.
+5. The PoC Client and the PoC Server performing the Participating PoC Function negotiates the use of the Multicast PoC Channel as described [OMA-PCPS-CP] with the Media Parameters described in this document.

 Once the Multicast PoC Channel is started the PoC Server performing the Participating PoC Function starts sending Media towards the Multicast Address selected for Multicast PoC Channel.
 Media Streams and TBCP/MBCP messages sent over the Multicast PoC Channel are encrypted.
 If no PoC Client has yet connected to the Multicast PoC Channel Media is buffered and is discarded by the radio access network when the buffer is full.